|Nutrition Facts (per serving)|

-- Cover the bowl with plastic and let it sit inside your oven for 12 hours or until it's doubled in volume.
+Cover the bowl with plastic and let it sit inside your oven for 12 hours, or until it's doubled in volume.
 An oven is a good place for this because it won't get very drafty in there.

 Cover with plastic and let the loaves just sit there until they've doubled in volume, which will take 60 to 90 minutes, depending on the temperature of your kitchen.
 It's a good idea to lightly flour the plastic so it doesn't stick.

-- Toward the end of this time, preheat your oven to 475 F.
+Toward the end of this time, preheat your oven to 475 F.

-- When the loaves have doubled in volume, brush them with water and use a razor or a very sharp knife to make one long slash down the length of the loaves, or a series of diagonal slashes.
+When the loaves have doubled in volume, brush them with water and use a razor, or a very sharp knife, to make one long slash down the length of the loaves, or a series of diagonal slashes.

-Bake for 10 minutes, then remove the pan of water, rotate the pan and bake for another 10 minutes or until the loaves are a deep golden brown.
+Bake for 10 minutes, then remove the pan of water, rotate the pan and bake for another 10 minutes, or until the loaves are a deep golden brown.

-- Let cool and then slice or just tear into them and enjoy.
+Then slice or just tear into them and enjoy.